nikolakis1919/RokTracker/README.md

 5. In order to get only your kingdoms ranks, the character that is currently logged in game must be in HOME KINGDOM, else you will get all the players in your KvK including players from different kingdoms.
 6. The view before running the programme should be at the top of power rankings or at the top of kill points rankings.
 No move should be made in this window until scanning is done.
 7. Account must be lower in ranks than the amount of players you want to scan. e.g. Cannot scan top 100 when character's rank is 85.
 Use a farm account instead.
-8. You can see the programme's progress at CMD when it is running.
+8. You can see tool's progress in CMD when it's running.
 9. Chinese letters are not shown properly in CMD but they are visible in the final .xls file.
-10. Bluestacks settings must be the same in above pictures.
+10. Bluestacks settings must be the same as in pictures above.
-11. You can do whatever you want in your computer when programme is scanning.
+11. You can do whatever you want in your computer when tool is scanning.

 # Contact and Support
 Any bugs that you may find or any suggestions you may have, please feel free to contact me in my discord: nikos#4469\